 Fuel the economy Colorado's public higher education institutions support nearly 98,000 jobs, which contribute \$4.25 billion in wages and salaries and almost \$387 million in state and local taxes to the Colorado economy annually.
-Private non profit institutions support an additional 5.000 jobs.
-Create jobs The public higher education sector is one of the largest employers in the state, bigger than Natural Resources/ Mining, Heavy Construction, Computers/Electronics, Telecommunications or Federal Government.
+Private non-profit institutions support an additional 5,000 jobs.
+Each dollar paid to higher ed will generate another \$.97 in wages and salaries for employees in other industries as it circulates through the economy.
+Create jobs The public higher education sector is one of the largest employers in the state, bigger than Natural Resources/ Mining, Heavy Construction, Computers/Electronics, Telecommunications, or Federal Government.
 It accounts for over half of state government jobs.
-Drive innovation & Our universities are global leaders in research and the advancement of technologies, and their research attract investments expenditures total hundreds of millions of dollars per year.
+Sustain regional vitality The regional impact of public higher education is enormous.
+In some areas, institutions account for 20% or more of personal income to the area, are among the largest employers, and generate millions in local tax revenue.
+Drive innovation & attract investments Our universities are global leaders in research and the advancement of technologies, and their research expenditures total hundreds of millions of dollars per year.
 Research expenditures for CU and CSU each exceeded \$300 million in 2009-2010.
-With Mines and UNC, our research universities are performing cutting edge research in energy, biotechnology, electronics, infectious diseases and a host of other areas.
-Benefits society Increases: personal income and economic strength, levels of workforce participation, health, productivity and dollars to the state, as well as volunteerism and civic, cultural and artistic involvement.
-Decreases: rates of incarceration, participation in Medicaid and other social service programs.
-Builds financial security Education improves job security and increased earnings potential.
-Those with some degree of higher education (an associate degree or more) earn more than those with high school or less .
+With Mines and UNC, our research universities are performing cutting edge research in energy, biotechnology, electronics, infectious diseases ,and a host of other areas.
+Benefit society Increases: personal income and economic strength, levels of workforce participation, health, productivity, and dollars to the state, as well as volunteerism and civic, cultural, and artistic involvement.
+Decreases: rates of incarceration, participation in Medicaid, and other social service programs.
+Build financial security Education improves job security and increased earnings potential.
+Those with some degree of higher education (an associate degree or more) earn more than those with high school or less.